-Dr. James Moriarity was born on a farm near Orillia, Ontario on February 14th, 1885.
+Dr. James Moriarity was born on a farm near Orillia, Ontario on the 14th of February, 1885.
 His parents, John and Mary Moriarity were farmers.
 His siblings included, Mary, John and Florence.
 He attended school in Orillia, including Orillia Collegiate Institute (high school).
 He was a gifted athlete and he was an outstanding lacrosse player.
 Dr. Moriarity taught school on Manitoulin Island for 2 years before studying to become a doctor.
 He attended the University of Western Ontario in London and graduated M.D. in 1912.
 He interned at St. Vincent’s Hospital in New York for 3 years graduating L.M.C.C. in 1915.
 Dr. Moriarity enlisted in World War I and served overseas with the No. 10 Stationary Hospital.
 During his 3 years oversea’s he saw active conflict in France.

 Dr. Moriarity married Claire Antionette Robert, on the 23rd of April 1930 in Toronto.
-Her brother Father Bertrand Robert presided over the Nuptial Mass.
+Her brother, Father Bertrand Robert presided over the Nuptial Mass.
 Mrs. Moriarity was a nurse.
 She was born on the 12th of August, 1900 in Chatham, the 3rd of 6 children born to Frederick Alexander Robert and the former Delvina ‘Ida’ Beauregard.
 Her father was a merchant and she grew up on Wellington Street in Chatham.
 Her siblings were Terrance, Bertrand, Beatrice and twin sisters Angelina and Frances.

 Dr. and Mrs. Moriarity did not have any children.